tripathivenkteshwar/tripathivenkteshwar/README.md

 # Hello folks!👋

-My name is Venkteshwar Tripathi, I am from India, living in Prayagraj and working at Paysafe Group as a Platform Engineer.
+My name is Venkteshwar Tripathi, I am from India, living in Prayagraj and had worked with Paysafe Group as a Platform Engineer.

 - 📫 How to reach me: tripathivenkteshwar@gmail.com OR You can check the out on LinkedIn